-What if I told you it was easier than you thought?
-It really is, as long as you have some working fridge knowhow.
+What if I told you that it’s easier than you thought to fix a camper refrigerator?
+As long as you have some working fridge knowledge, you can do this easy RV repair.
 By following along with the guidelines in this post, you can troubleshoot and repair many common camper refrigerator issues.

 Camper refrigerators are not like your fridge back home.
 These will run on propane gas or electricity depending on the model.
 Sometimes it’s even both.
 That means the fridge will include a burner jet, also known as a pilot light.

 The pilot light is responsible for triggering the fridge burners.
-That said, sometimes this doesn’t happen.
+But sometimes this doesn’t happen.
 You may light the pilot light in the morning, only to return to the fridge in the afternoon and find it’s burned out.

 You repeat the process, relighting the pilot light, and yet it burns out again and again and again.
 Why though?

-Troubleshooting Tips: There are a few reasons your pilot light may be giving you trouble.
-One, is that the thermocouple may be failing.
+There are a few reasons your pilot light may be giving you trouble.
+One is that the thermocouple may be failing.
 This regulates how much gas is in the fridge’s burner at any time.
 If this component is done for, it’s time to get a new one.

 If replacing the thermocouple doesn’t work, your pilot light problems might be because the pilot light’s gas line has too much air in it.
 This prevents the pilot light from turning on and staying on.

 To fix it, access the fridge’s gas valves.
 For now, power these down.
 Then reset them.
 If you have a newer model fridge, you can do this all by pushing the power button.
 If not, you’ll have to reset the fridge manually.

 Once your fridge is up and running again, you should see the pilot light go on.
 This time, it should stay on.

 RV Refrigerator Issue #2: The cooling unit is leaking.